Vivek-raj-gupta-2002/HackAI_Hack-230374/README.md

 # TemperatureAlert

 ### Description
 TemperatureAlert is a program designed to periodically fetch temperature readings from https://openweathermap.org/api.
-It performs an analysis of the temperature data, monitoring for both high and low temperature values, and identifies the maximum and minimum temperature recorded.
+It performs an analysis of the temperature data, monitoring for both high and low-temperature values, and identifies the maximum and minimum temperature recorded.
 Should the temperature surpass predetermined thresholds, the notifier feature will promptly dispatch notifications to the user.

 ### Functions
 1. Regular Temperature Monitoring: TemperatureAlert consistently monitors temperature data.

-2. Low Temperature Notifications: Users are promptly notified if the temperature falls below the designated MIN_TEMPERATURE.
+2. Low-Temperature Notifications: Users are promptly notified if the temperature falls below the designated MIN_TEMPERATURE.

-3. High Temperature Notifications: Users receive timely notifications if the temperature surpasses the set MAX_TEMPERATURE.
+3. High-Temperature Notifications: Users receive timely notifications if the temperature surpasses the set MAX_TEMPERATURE.

 4. Data Logging: TemperatureAlert routinely saves temperature data to a log file for reference and analysis.

 ## Things to remember
-- Make sure you have turned on yout notifications in your system
+- Make sure you have turned on your notifications in your system

-- If you're running the program in an environment where notifications can't be shown, set `NOTIFICATION` to False in the main.py file.
+- If running the program in an environment where notifications can't be shown, set `NOTIFICATION` to False in the main.py file.

     ```
     NOTIFICATION: bool = True